Haiquan-27/SSH-Panel/README.md

 # Settings

-Setup service parameter
+Setup service connect parameter

-open command palette and select `SSH-Panel: Edit Settings` command
+open command palette and select `SSH-Panel: Edit Settings` command to edit settings file

 ## parameter description:

 ### root:
 * `default_connect_settings` All links use default parameter values
 * `server_settings` Specify preferences for connections
-* `debug_mode` Debug enable
+* `debug_mode` Debug enable switch
 ### path:
 * `remote_path` The path on the remote host.
-You can use the environment variable on the remote host ,like "$HOME" or "%userprofile%"
+You can use the environment variable of the remote host ,like "$HOME" or "%userprofile%"
 * `local_path` Local directory for synchronization,if empty will automatically generated in the user's home directory.can use the local environment variable
 ### connect and authentication:
 * `network_timeout` The number of timeout seconds used to authenticate and connect to the remote host
 * `port` SSH service port of remote host
-* `known_hosts_file` know_hosts file path at local,if filled,it will be used to check the known host fingerprint.
-If an unknown host is found, a warning will be issued to confirm the host fingerprint
+* `known_hosts_file` know_hosts file path at local,if filled it will be used to check the known host fingerprint and If an unknown host is found, a warning will be issued to confirm the host fingerprint(use sha256)
 * `username` user name on remote host
 * `hostname` remote host IP address or domain name
 #### if your server uses password authentication,option is: